ckhilpisch/ReadMe_Generator/output/README.md

 </ol>

 ## Description:
-The application generates a README.md file by taking in user information
+Takes info from User and then uses it to write a professional README.md for the user

 ## Installation:
-Run the application in the terminal in bash using node index.js
+run in bash by typing in node index.js

 ## Usage:
-It is used to help programmers create their own professional README
+The user goes in to the command line and is then prompted with some question.
+The answers supplied are then used to dynamically create a README

 ## Contributing:
-Email for infomration
+Email me fopr contribution guidlines.
+Git pulls are always welcome!

 ## Testing:
 n/a